Sludge Incineration and the Thermal Hydrolysis Advantage

 The incineration plant at Moerdijk thereby increased capacity and could accept more sludge cake from other facilities in the area.

 Other Cambi plants treating waste activated sludge for incineration include Jurong in Singapore, the North plant in Brussels, Belgium, and the Psyttalia plant serving Athens, Greece.
-The Damhusåen plant in Copenhagen, Denmark will be added to the list in 2024.
+The Damhusåen plant in Copenhagen, Denmark was added to the list in 2024.

 Case 2: Making a Flexible Sludge Strategy with Incineration (Davyhulme, United Kingdom)